 - 10. In Configure the base RF407-series radio (p.
-53) you selected an active interface option of USB or RS-232.
+55) you selected an active interface option of USB or RS-232.
 If you selected USB as the active interface for the radio, you do not need to select a baud rate.
 If you selected RS-232, set the baud rate to the one chosen during that step.
 The radio default baud rate is 115200.
 The PakBus address must match the hardware settings for your data logger.
-The default PakBus Address is 1. - 11.
-Click Next. - 12.
-By default, the data logger does not use a security code or a PakBus encryption key.
-Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
-If either setting has been changed, enter the new code or key.
-See Data logger security (p.
-129) for more information. - 13.
+The default PakBus Address is 1. - 13.
+Click Next. - 13.
 Click Next. - 14.
 Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings.

 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Test the connection (p.
-48) for more information.
+50) for more information.